anders-biostat/sleepwalk/cran-comments.md

+## Resubmission

+This is a new version of the package.
+Some performance improvent was made and a minor bug fixed.
+See News.md for more details.

 ## Test environments
 * local ubuntu 18.04 LST, R 3.6.1
+* win-builder: R-devel
+* ubuntu 14.04.5 LTS, R-devel, R 3.5.2, R 3.4.4 (travis ci)

+## R CMD check results

+There were no ERRORS, WARNINGS or NOTES

+#Previous cran-comments

+## Test environments
+* local ubuntu 16.04 LST, R 3.5.1
 * win-builder: R-devel
 * ubuntu 14.04.5 LTS, R-devel, R 3.5.2, R 3.4.4 (travis ci)